 Low FODMAP chilli crisp

-The aromatic oil relies on star anise, cinnamon sticks and cardamom pods for depth of flavour.
+The oil is then made aromatic with the help of star anise, cinnamon sticks and cardamom pods for depth of flavour.
 The spring onion greens impart their onion taste too.

 Extra crisp comes in the form of peanuts and sesame seeds.
 These are mixed with Sichuan peppercorns, miso paste, asafoetida powder and a bit of mushroom powder.
 Once the hot oil is poured over the crunchy base, the oil is finished with salt, sugar and some black rice vinegar.